shanemcd/ocp-ai-ansible/README.md

 - Does not require Service Mesh or Serverless
 - Simpler setup with fewer dependencies
 - Good for single-tenant environments

+### `deploy-model.yml`
+Deploys a KServe model with vLLM runtime.
+This playbook:
+- Creates a ServingRuntime with optimized vLLM configuration
+- Deploys an InferenceService for the model
+- Automatically configures resource limits and GPU tolerations
+- Waits for the model to be ready

+**Configuration**: Uncomment the `model_*` variables in your `inventory.yml` file (see the Model Deployment Configuration section in `examples/inventory.yml.example`).

+**Key features**:
+- Automatic context length adjustment to prevent OOM errors
+- GPU memory utilization tuning
+- Support for OCI and S3 model storage
+- Optional authentication

 ## Architecture